uk000/goto/README.md

 7. If no other match found and a default payload is configured, the default payload is served
 8. If no match found and no default payload is configured, the request proceeds for eventual catch-all response.

+URIs can be specified with `*` suffix to match all request URIs carrying the given URI as a prefix.
+E.g. `/foo*` to match `/foo`, `/fooxyz` and `/foo/xyz`.

 ### Auto-generated random response payload
 Random payload generation can be configured for the `default` payload that applies to all URIs that don't have a custom payload defined.
-Random payload generation is configured by specifying a payload size using URI `/response/payload/set/default/`{size}`` and not setting any payload.
+Random payload generation is configured by specifying a payload size using URI `/server/response/payload/set/default/{size}` and not setting any payload.
 If a custom default payload is set as well as the size is configured, the custom payload will be adjusted to match the set size by either trimming the custom payload or appending more characters to the custom payload.
 Payload size can be a numeric value or use common byte size conventions: `K`, `KB`, `M`, `MB`.
 There is no limit on the payload size as such, it's only limited by the memory available to the `goto` process.

-If no custom payload is configured, the request proceeds with its normal processing.
-When response payload is configured, the following requests are not matched against payload rules and never receive the configured payload:
-- `Goto` admin requests
-- Probe URIs (`readiness` and `liveness`)
-- Bypass URIs
+### Payload transformation
+URI `/server/response/payload/transform` allows configuring payload transformation rules for a given URI.
+Requests received for that URI will receive response with payload produced by such configured transformations.
+Multiple transformations sets can be defined for a URI, which are applied in sequence until one of them performs an update for the request.
+Transformation can work off `JSON` and `YAML` request payloads.
+Payload template must be defined in `JSON` format.

+A transformation definition has two fields: `payload` and `mappings`.
+- If a transformation is defined with an accompanying payload, the mappings are used to extract data from request payload and applied to this payload, and this payload is served as response.
-When a request is matched with a configured payload (custom or default), the request is not processed further except:
+- If a transformation is defined without a payload, the mappings are used to transform the request payload and the request payload is served back as response.

-- assigning the configured or requested response status code (either requested via `/status/`{status}`` call or configured via `/response/status/set/`{status}``)
-- applying response delay, either requested via `/delay` call or configured via `/response/delay/set/{delay}` API.
+Each transformation spec can contain multiple mappings.
+A mapping carries the following fields:
+- `source`: This field contains a path separated by `.` that identifies a field in the request payload.
+For arrays, numeric indexes can be used as a key in the path.
+For example, path `a.0.b.1` means `payload["a"][0]["b"][1]`.
+This field is required for the transformation to take effect.
+A mapping with missing `source` is ignored.
+- `target`: This field is optional, and if not given then `source` path is also used as target.
+The `target` field has dual behavior:
+    - If it contains a dot-separated path, it identifies the target field where the value extracted from the source field is applied
+    - If it contains a capture pattern using syntax `{text}`, all occurrences of `text` in the target payload are replaced with the value extracted from the source field.
+A pattern of `{{text}}` causes it to look for and replace all occurrences of `{text}`
+- `ifContains` and `ifNotContains`: These fields provide text that is matched against the source field, and the mapping is applied only if the source field contains or doesn't contain the given text correspondingly.
+- `mode`: This field can contain one the following values to dictate how the source value is applied to the target field.
+All these modes can cause a change in the field's type.
+  - `replace`: replace the current value of the target field with the source value.
+  - `join`: join the current value of the target field with the source value using text concatenation (only makes sense for text fields).
+  - `push`: combine the source value with the target field's current value(s) making it an array (if not already an array), inserting the source value before the given index (or head).
+  - `append` (default): combine the source value with the target field's current value(s) making it an array (if not already an array), inserting the source value after the given index (or tail).
+- `value`: The `value` field provides a default value to instead of the source value.
+For request payload transformation (no payload template given), the `value` field is used as primary value and source field is used as fallback value.
+For payload template transformation, source field is used as primary value and the given value is used as fallback.

 ### Capturing values from the request to use in the response payload